warden-protocol/wardenprotocol/docs/help-center/README.md

-# Developer documentation website
+# Help center website

-Our [documentation website](https://docs.wardenprotocol.org) is built using [Docusaurus](https://docusaurus.io), a modern static website generator.
+Our [documentation website](https://help.wardenprotocol.org) is built using [Docusaurus](https://docusaurus.io), a modern static website generator.

 To run docs locally and preview your contribution, do the following: